-This man needs little introduction honestly – but he does have his own (Academy Award winning) theme tune to do the job for him so, it would be rude not to share it – see end of post.
+This man needs little introduction honestly – but he does have his own (Academy Award winning) theme tune to do the job for him so, if you feel the need, maybe Google it?

 Cool black private eye John Shaft is hired by a crime lord to find and retrieve his kidnapped daughter.